Embedder

 Common patterns

-- RTOS port — FreeRTOS to Zephyr, ThreadX to FreeRTOS, bare-metal to RTOS.
-Native FreeRTOS and Zephyr support on the target side.
+• RTOS port.
+FreeRTOS to Zephyr, ThreadX to FreeRTOS, bare-metal to RTOS, with native FreeRTOS and Zephyr support on the target side.

-- Language port — C to Rust where the team is moving safety-critical paths off raw C.
+• Language port.
+C to Rust for safety-critical paths moving off raw C.

 Vendor coverage

-Embedder's catalog spans 500+ MCUs and 3,000+ peripherals across STM32, NXP, ESP32, Infineon, Nordic, TI, and others.
-If both sides of your port are in the catalog, the agent has the reference manuals and SVD files already indexed.
-If they're not, the custom upload flow brings new parts into scope.
+The catalog spans 500+ MCUs and 3,000+ peripherals across STM32, NXP, ESP32, Infineon, Nordic, and TI.
+When both sides of your port already live in the catalog, the reference manuals and SVD files are indexed and ready to query.
+When one side doesn't, the custom upload flow pulls the new part into scope.

 Who it's for